Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Numerical Results

 \section{Numerical Results}

-In this section, we present numerical results that demonstrate the performance of subspace MoM in two different settings.
+In this section, we present numerical results that demonstrate the performance of SubspaceMoM in two different settings.
 In Section \ref{sec:recoverfromMoMs}, we provide examples of reconstructing a smooth volume using analytical subspace moments.
 In Section \ref{sec:recoverEstimatedMoMs}, we reconstruct volumes from subspace moments estimated from simulated noisy and CTF-affected 2-D projections, emulating the setting of performing \textit{ab initio} modeling in cryo-EM.
 The molecule data we use is downloaded from the Electron Microscopy Data Bank (\href{https://www.ebi.ac.uk/emdb/}{https://www.ebi.ac.uk/emdb/}).
-All experiments were conducted on a Linux machine with 12th Gen Intel(R) Core(TM) i9-12900 CPUs running at 2.40GHz and 100 GB of memory.
+All experiments were conducted on a 16-core Linux machine with 12th Gen Intel(R) Core(TM) i9-12900 CPUs running at 2.40GHz and 125 GB of memory.

 The current implementation is written in Python 3 and does not utilize parallelization.
 The most computationally expensive parts are the tensor contractions involved in moment sketching and formation, as well as the evaluation of the gradient of the objective function.
 These operations are vectorized using the \texttt{einsum} function from the CPU version of the JAX library.
-In practice, we observe that \texttt{einsum} executes primarily in single-threaded mode only.
+In practice, we observe that \texttt{einsum} executes primarily in a single core.
 We expect that substantial speedups could be obtained by migrating the implementation to a GPU-based architecture.

 To evaluate the reconstruction resolution of our method, an alignment is necessary as the moments are invariant to orthogonal transformations of the volume \cite{Zhang_Mickelin_Kileel_Verbeke_Marshall_Gilles_Singer_2024}.
-We compute the alignment using the BOTalign software~\cite{singer2023alignment}.
+We compute the alignment using the softwares~\cite{singer2023alignment,Harpaz_Shkolnisky_2023}.
 After alignment, we compute the \textit{Fourier-Shell correlation} (FSC) between the reconstruction and the ground truth, which is a standard metric for measuring reconstruction resolutions in cryo-EM.
 On a thin shell with radius $\kappa>0$ and a small width $\delta \kappa>0$, i.e., $\{\xi \in \R^3 : \kappa \le \Vert \xi \Vert \le \kappa+\delta \kappa \}$, the FSC between two Fourier volumes is given by:

 The resolution is determined by the frequency $\kappa$ at which the FSC drops below a cutoff value, conventionally set to be $\frac{1}{7}$ or $\frac{1}{2}$ \cite{rosenthal2003optimal}.
 Here, we set the cut-off value to $\frac{1}{2}$, as we are comparing the reconstructed volume to the underlying ground truth volume rather than two independent reconstructed volumes from noisy images.